 What's the best way to serve in Haiti outside of teaching?

 While Haiti is a beautiful country, the living conditions of the people are not always the best.
-In pretty much every Haitian neighborhood, there is always a huge need for food, clothes, medications, every day essentials and donations.
+In pretty much every Haitian neighborhood, there is always a huge need for food, clothes, medications, everyday essentials and donations.
 That's what one of our ILP groups found out firsthand.
 Though they were there to teach English to kids through one of International Language Program's humanitarian programs, but they decided on their own to get help so they could serve even more.

 The service project

 As if living in an orphanage, spending all their time with the kids, making sure they are loved and cared for and teaching them English for 15-20 hours a week isn't enough, this ILP group decided to take their humanitarian experience even further.